 Students: Peter Akwai, Leewood Joshua, Philip Manesunia, Anthony Gwaliasi, Rudyard Malie

 Supervisors: Mr. Patterson Giza and Dr. John Bosco Sulifoa

-Topic: A comparative analysis of Giant African Snail organic fertiliser with other organic fertilisers.
+Topic: A comparative analysis of Giant African Snail organic fertilizer with other organic fertilizers.

 Students: Claudine Watoto and Collin Mani